Literacy across the Curriculum

 From September every child in year 7 will be tested so that literacy intervention can be focused and targeted.
 For those students who are identified as needing extra intervention, individual plans will be put in pace.
 Some students will follow Lexia or Reading Plus; these programs will be followed to help students’ make rapid and sustained progress against age related expectations.

 Reading is an integral part of daily life at the academy and every teacher will teach reading skills explicitly within their subject areas.
-All staff have been trained through whole school in-service training so that they can teach reading effectively.

 What we do at BCA